Robust Spatial Confounding Adjustment via Basis Voting: Introduction

-In this work, we develop a general framework for effect estimation in the spatial linear regression model that adjusts for unmeasured spatial confounders, without assuming that the confounders are smoother than the exposure.
-Instead, we introduce a milder plurality rule assumption, inspired by ideas in the robust instrumental variable (IV) literature.
-The central assumption is that, in a representation of the exposure $X$ and the confounder $U$ along a set of orthonormal basis functions, the set of ratios of the projections of $U$ and $X$ on each of the basis functions has a larger cluster around zero than around any other value.
-This assumption subsumes the rougher exposure assumption as a special case.
-Under plurality, we show that a set of candidate estimators of the regression effect, one based on each basis function, will have the mode around the true coefficient value.
-We prove that this enables consistent estimation of the effect forgoing the requirement of prior knowledge of which basis functions support only the exposure.
-We call the method {\em basis voting}, as each basis yields a candidate estimate, and the most popular candidate (mode) is the final estimate.
+In this work, we develop a general framework for effect estimation in spatial linear regression models in the presence of unmeasured spatial confounding, without relying on the assumption that confounding operates more smoothly in space than the exposure.
+As far as we are aware, ours is the first approach to spatial confounding to relax this assumption.
+We introduce a \textit{plurality-rule} assumption inspired by ideas in the robust instrumental variable (IV) literature.
+The central assumption is that, in a representation of the exposure $X$ and the confounder $U$ along a set of orthonormal basis functions, there are enough basis functions that support the exposure but not the confounder.
+More precisely, we assume that the set of ratios of the projections of $U$ and $X$ onto each of the basis functions has a larger cluster around zero than around any other value.
+This assumption subsumes the typical assumption of finer scale variation in the exposure as a special case.
+Under the plurality assumption, we show that a set of candidate estimators of the regression effect, one for each basis function, will have the mode at the true coefficient value.
+We prove that this enables consistent estimation of the effect without prior knowledge of which basis functions support only the exposure.
+We call the method {\em basis voting}, as each basis yields a candidate estimate, and the most popular candidate -- the mode -- is the final estimate.

-A second contribution is improving the choice of the candidate estimator.
-Plurality rule based deconfounding has recently been considered for time-series data \citep{schur2024decor}, and the candidate estimator used is the ratio of the projections of the outcome and the exposure along a basis function.
-We show that this estimator is inefficient, and present a better candidate estimator with lower asymptotic variance and finite-sample unbiasedness.
-We provide consistency and asymptotic normality of a plurality of the candidate estimators and consistency of the aggregate mode estimator based on the candidates.
+A second contribution of this work is to improve the efficiency of the candidate estimators relative to projection-based estimators that have been used in the IV literature and in a plurality-rule-based deconfounding method recently proposed for time-series data \citep{schur2025decor}.
+We show that in our setting the projection-based candidate estimator is inefficient and present a novel \textit{drop-one} candidate estimator with lower asymptotic variance and finite-sample unbiasedness.
+We prove consistency and asymptotic normality of the valid candidate estimators and consistency of the aggregate mode estimator.
 We empirically demonstrate robustness to the choice of basis functions used for analyzing the data.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:problem-setup} introduces the data-generating mechanism and formalizes the identifiability challenges.
 Section~\ref{sec:plurality-estimator} presents the proposed basis voting estimator using basis function expansions.
 Section~\ref{sec:candidates} describes competing methods for constructing candidate estimators and analyzes their properties in large samples.
 Section~\ref{sec:simulation} reports results from a comprehensive simulation study comparing our method to existing approaches.
 Section~\ref{sec:data} showcases an empirical analysis of county-level COVID-19 mortality and air pollution, illustrating the practical implementation and utility of the proposed method.
 Finally, Section~\ref{sec:discussion} concludes with a discussion of the implications of our findings and directions for future work.